WeiLianYang/gradle-publish/README.md

 ossrhPassword=
 ```

+> If you don't have a GPG certificate, create a new one by referring to the [documentation](https://central.sonatype.org/publish/requirements/gpg/)

-## step 3 : upload to Maven Central
+## step 4 : upload to Maven Central
 ```groovy
 gradle uploadArchives
 ```